2,000 hajj pilgrims hit by heat stress: Saudi officials

 "The number of heat stress cases since the beginning of this day has reached 1,721," the Saudi health ministry said, urging people to stay out of the sun and drink plenty of water.

-Officials did not provide a death toll but at least 30 people died during the pilgrimage, according to numbers announced by various countries which did not list causes of death.
+Officials did not provide a death toll but at least 230 people -- many from Indonesia -- died during the pilgrimage, according to numbers announced by various countries which did not list causes of death.

+According to the consul general of Indonesia, the world's largest Muslim country, at least 209 Indonesians died during the hajj.

+"It is inaccurate to say that a lot of Indonesian pilgrims died because of heat strokes," said Eko Hartono, adding that causes of death were mostly due to heart and respiratory ailments.

 Iran's oldest pilgrim this year, aged 114, died of a heart attack, the semi-official Fars news agency said, reporting 10 Iranian deaths.